 Active Income vs. Passive Income Defined

-- Active income is money you physically work to earn such as a job.
-This is income for which services have been performed.
-This includes wages, tips, salaries, commissions, and income from businesses in which there is active participation.
-Typically, you're exchanging hours for a money.
+Active income is money you physically work to earn, such as the paycheck from your job.
+This is the income for which services have been performed.
+We know this income type as wages, tips, salaries, and commissions.
+Additionally, if you own a business in which you actively participate falls in this income type.
+Just remember, active income is made whenever exchanging hours for money.

-- Passive income is indirectly earned such as interest from savings accounts or dividends.
-This income is derived from things like rental property, limited partnerships or other businesses in which you're not actively involved.
+Passive income is indirectly earned, such as interest from savings accounts or stock dividends.
+Additionally, income is derived from rental property, limited partnerships, or other businesses where you invested capital but are not actively involved.

-Now, that you know the difference, I want you to understand there is nothing wrong with either income streams.
-In fact, you may want a combination of both.
-The more you understand these concepts the better equipped in maximizing your potential income.
+Now that you know the difference, I want you to understand there is nothing wrong with either income stream.
+You may want a combination of both.
+The more you understand these concepts, the better equipped you are to maximize your potential income.

 Why does passive income matter?

 It supports your efforts to reach financial independence.
 What is financial independence?
 I define financial independence as a stage in the Financial Wellness Roadmap where you have accumulated enough wealth or generated enough passive income that active work is completely optional.

 Passive income may still require some of your time, but the return is not dependent on the amount of time you devote to it.
 For example, you may still read and research dividend-paying stocks or visit rental properties, but you are not actively engaged in the day-to-day.